wocommunity/wonder/Examples/ERXPartials/Readme.markdown

 	…
       EOQualifier inverseQualifier = new EOKeyValueQualifier(er.example.erxpartials.model.Partial_EmployeePerson.DEPARTMENT_KEY, EOQualifier.QualifierOperatorEqual, this);

-A patched `_WonderEntity.java` is included int the Resources of the `ERXPartialExampleModel` project.
+A patched `_PartialWonderEntity.java` is included int the Resources of the `ERXPartialExampleModel` project.